tihomirIliev/flask/README.md

 ### Usage
   - Create IAM user and login to AWS with "aws configure"
   - Create Jenkins with Terraform (new AWS EC2 instance).
-The setup is in folder infra.
+The setup is in folder "infrastructure".
-  - Note: "install_jenkins.sh" must be in the project folder.
-It contains crucial installion commands
   - Navigate to project folder, then run "terraform init" -> "terraform apply"
-  - Setup git (after completing Jenkins instalation) - "ssh-keygen" keys, add the private key (ssh-add id_rsa), the public key in git
+  - Setup git (after completing Jenkins instalation) - "ssh-keygen" keys, add the private key to EC2 instance (ssh-add id_rsa), the public key add in git

 ### Configuring Jenkins